 - Wire 0,3 mm 1 coil;

-- Stand for a tree (in this master class - a slice of a tree);
+- A stand for a tree (in this master class – a section of a tree);

 - Medium and thick wire for twigs and trunks of brown color;